All Episodes

 The New Deal brought real relief to most Americans.

-It did not solve, it did not fix the depression.
+It did not solve, it did not fix the Depression.

 It might have brought relief to some, but it didn't fix anything.

-That said, writes Krugman, FDR did not, in fact, manage to engineer a full economic recovery during his first two terms.
+Anyway, that said, writes Krugman, FDR did not, in fact, manage to engineer a full economic recovery during his first two terms.

 This failure is often cited as evidence against Keynesian economics, which says that increased public spending can get a stalled economy moving.